tthoma24/resume/README.md

 ### Other
 ## MacAthena (http://github.com/macathena/macathena)
 * Working to port MIT's Athena computing platform to macOS, including the Python automounter, moira utilities, and a customized login greeter.
-* Recent experience with CI/CD pipeline integration with GitHub to autobuild new commits and run regression and unit tests.
+* Setup CI/CD pipeline integration with GitHub and TravisCI to autobuild new commits and run regression and unit tests.

+### Other
+## CI/CD
+* Setup CI/CD pipeline integration for MacAthena project (above).
+* Recent experience with GitLabCI (https://about.gitlab.com/product/continuous-integration/) at CU to build CAS SSO Java WAR file with Maven, and deploy the WAR file in an automated fashion on dev, stag, and prod server infrastructure, saving at least an hour per deployment.

 # EDUCATION
 ### Hofstra University, Hempstead, NY | Sep 2011 - Dec 2012